junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :width: 1200
     :align: center

-* Now that we have set up a Hono instance, `cloudfeeder.py` can send the telemetry data to Hono every one to two seconds.
+Now that we have set up a Hono instance, `cloudfeeder.py` can send the telemetry data to Hono every one to two seconds.
 Hono may be able to collect all the data from its connected vehicles.
 However, Hono is not a database, meaning that it doesn't store all the collected data in itself.
 This also means that we have to hire a time series database manager that can collect and store the data received by Hono in chronological order.

-* InfluxDB is another kuksa.cloud's component, that is an open-source time series database.
-In KUKSA, InfluxDB is meant to be used as the back-end database that stores the data incoming into Hono.
+InfluxDB is another kuksa.cloud's component, that is an open-source time series database.
+In KUKSA, InfluxDB is meant to be used as the back-end that stores the data incoming to Hono.
 With InfluxDB, we can make use of the collected data not only for visualization but also for a variety of external services such as a mailing service or an external diagnostic service.
 InfluxDB should be located in the northbound of Hono along with Hono-InfluxDB-Connector that should be placed in-between Hono and InfluxDB.

-* To set up InfluxDB and Hono-InfluxDB-Connector, we can use a Linux (virtual) machine.
+* To set up InfluxDB and Hono-InfluxDB-Connector, we can use a Linux machine (:ref:`data-consumer`).
 Based on Hono, the Linux machine here can be considered as a data consumer while the in-vehicle Raspberry-Pi is considered as a data publisher.

 * The following steps to setup InfluxDB is written based on `this tutorial <http://www.andremiller.net/content/grafana-and-influxdb-quickstart-on-ubuntu>`_.